 • Other professionals (such as Educational Psychologists) will contact parent carers and may carry out assessments and/or observations of the child or young person to better understand their strengths and needs.
 Parent carers will receive written reports from professionals who have made contact.

-• The Assessment and Reviewing Officer will contact parent carers, schools, settings and other professionals to arrange a date for the Collaborative Outcome Meeting (COM)
+• The ARO will contact parent carers, schools, settings and other professionals to arrange a date for the Collaborative Outcome Meeting (COM)

 Preparing for the Collaborative Outcomes Meeting

-• The meeting will last about one and a half hours.
+• The meeting will last about two hours.
 Please make sure you make arrangements to be present for the whole meeting unless agreed with the ARO before the meeting.

 The Collaborative Outcomes Meeting

-• Within 16 weeks a Collaborative Outcomes Meeting (COM) is held.
+• Within 14 weeks a COM is held.

-• The meeting will last about one and a half hours.
+• The meeting will last about two hours.

-• The Educational Psychologist will chair the meeting and the Assessment and Reviewing Officer will take notes to make sure the provision discussed is clear, specific, and legally compliant.
-The ‘Collaborative Outcome Meeting Pro forma’ below shows what will be completed and agreed during the COM.
+• The Educational Psychologist will chair the meeting and the ARO will take notes to make sure the provision discussed is clear, specific, and legally compliant.
+The ‘Collaborative Outcome Meeting Pro forma’ below shows what will be completed and agreed during the COM .

 • The meeting will focus on agreeing outcomes and provision and support for the child or young persons needs.